Engin-Boot/pong-stage-mohnishsinha11/Stage0/ball.md

 ## Feature

-This module represents the ball and ball have following data members coordinates x and y to represent its position w.r.t origin at top and left height and width of ball methods to check collisions and to move the ball
+This module represents the ball and ball have following data members coordinates x and y to represent its position from origin at top left height and width of ball methods to check collisions and to move the ball